 Draft Articles Of Incorporation

 You now need to draft your Articles of Incorporation.
-They typically comprise a one-page document, with many of the paragraphs being the exact text the State wants to see.
+They typically comprise a one-page document, with many of the paragraphs being the exact text your state wants to see.
 As each state has different requirements as to what needs to be in your Articles of Incorporation, you’ll want to see a sample specifically for your state.
-Our Templates section under the Tools category provides a sample of an article of incorporation.
-Click here to see it.

 File Your Articles Of Incorporation

 You can take your Articles of Incorporation into your Secretary of State office, or you can mail them in.
 Turning them in over the counter results in corporate formation very quickly, while mailing them in can sometimes take weeks or months.
-If you can’t make it to your Secretary of State office and don’t want to wait the weeks or months mailing them in takes, then you can hire a service to turn them in over the counter for you.
+If you choose to mail in your Articles of Incorporation, you may consider including a cover letter.
+If you can’t make it to your Secretary of State office and don’t want to wait, you can hire a service to turn them in over the counter for you.
 This usually costs about $100.
-On our blog, we provide a list of service companies that can do that.
-Click here for more.

 Once you’ve been approved, congratulations!
 Your organization is now a legal entity with your state.
-For the next step toward becoming an actual nonprofit, we’ve created a checklist here for you to follow.
-Just click here.
+For the next step toward becoming an actual nonprofit, we’ve created a checklist for you to follow.